skippyV/AppSettingsWithWinForm/ApplicationSettingsWithWinForm/README.txt

 allows and the closest thing to a List allowed was the System.Collections.Specialized.StringCollection.
 And the default value is set with an XML blob.
 Not as pretty as I'd hoped but works.

+UPDATE - I'd thought I had the right incantations to always get the ApplicationSettingsBase.Save() method to save to file, when I called Save().
+But then as I slowly incorporated it into my NumberBoard winform project, it was not saving!
+Even though I used the Form.Load event handler for both projects, to do a save.
+However, I had not yet done any bindings in the NumberBoard project.
+Just instantiated the Settings class and expected to see the defaults (or something) written to file.
+However, when I did an assignment to one of the Properties in the Settings class, the file was generated with that property's value.
+So, there must be some lazy loading going on here where if the properties are not used in a binding or set with a value, within code, then the Save method will not do anything.
+This had me scratching my head for quite a while.
+So now I just need to put in my bindings and then a file should be generated.

 Note - this project uses Serilog for a couple logging statements.